rpm-software-management/rpm/docs/manual/spec.md

 Each section type has its own rules and syntax.
 Conditionals are evaluated first and then macros expanded.
 Only then are the sections parsed by the rules of the section types.
-The content of build and runtime scripts is then passed on the the interpreter - possible being stored in a header tag inbetween.
+The content of build and runtime scripts is then passed on to the interpreter - possibly being stored in a header tag along the way.
 The syntax of the other sections is described below.

 ## Preamble